arnaav11/custom_accel_hyprland/README.md

 * **Custom Curve Input:** Define your own curve by entering comma-separated y-values.
 * **Subdivision Control:** Adjust the number of subdivisions for the curve.
 * **Output Display:** Displays the curve parameters in a format similar to libinput's custom acceleration profile.
-* **Cross-Platform:** Uses Tkinter for the GUI and should run on Windows, macOS, and Linux.

 ## Prerequisites